 Yes, but only in part, and not in the way you often hear.
 The front facade of the Parthenon is often shown with a golden rectangle framing it to illustrate its golden ratio proportions.
 Unfortunately, a precise golden rectangle would need to start at the second of four steps approaching the Parthenon, rather than the base of its columns.
 The golden rectangle would then end at the peak of the Parthenon, a point which has to be estimated because the structure is in ruins.
 Even as a golden ratio enthusiast, this is rather arbitrary and unconvincing as evidence.
 It’s close to a golden rectangle, but not close enough to conclude that it was used in its design.
 That, however, is not the end of the story.
 The top structure across the columns has dimensions that appear to be very close to the golden ratio.
 More interesting yet, the fourteen rectangles across the horizontal beam each appear to be divided exactly at their golden ratio point, as closely as can be determined from photos.
 These golden ratios may or may not have been included intentionally among all the other numbers and ratios represented in the Parthenon.
 The golden ratio was written of by Euclid almost 100 years before its construction though, so the architects of the Parthenon certainly could have been aware of it.

 It can, but not in the way you often hear.
 The traditional “golden spiral” is constructed from a series of adjacent golden rectangles.
 This creates a spiral that increases in dimension by the golden ratio with every 90 degree turn of the spiral.
 The spiral of the Nautilus shell does not match this golden spiral, which is a source of the confusion on this question.
 There is, however, more than one way to create a spiral with golden ratio proportions.
 As one example, you can create a spiral that expands by the golden ratio with every 180 degree turn of the spiral.
 This spiral is a closer match for the spirals of many Nautilus shells, especially in the first several rotations of the spiral.
-Golden ratios may also appear when measuring to spirals on opposite sides of the center point.
+An even closer match yet is found when when measuring to spirals on opposite sides of the center point.

 4. Did Renaissance artists (Botticelli, Da Vinci, Michelango) use the golden ratio in composition of their paintings?